Stp155906/Stp155906/README.md

 - 🌱 Former Intern Fellow at JPL NASA Earth System Teleconnections | Data Visualization Department

-- ⚡ Passionate Full Stack Developer, specializing in IOS, API's, and Interactive Design.
+- ⚡ Passionate Full Stack SWE, Aspiring Technical Designer, specializing in IOS, API's, and Interactive Design.
 Advocate for women in tech. 🚺

 - 👩🏻‍💻 Connect with me on LinkedIn:  [My LinkedIn](https://www.linkedin.com/in/shantalia-perez-ba60a6212/)